google/certificate-transparency-rfcs/draft-ietf-trans-rfc6962-bis.md

 Where || is concatenation and D\[k1:k2] = D'\_(k2-k1) denotes the list
 {d'\[0] = d\[k1], d'\[1] = d\[k1+1], ..., d'\[k2-k1-1] = d\[k2-1]} of
 length (k2 - k1).
-(Note that the hash calculations for leaves and nodes differ.
-This domain separation is required to give second preimage resistance.)
+(Note that the hash calculations for leaves and nodes differ; this domain separation is required to give second preimage resistance).

 Note that we do not require the length of the input list to be a power of two.
 The resulting Merkle Tree may thus not be balanced; however, its shape is uniquely determined by the number of leaves.
-(Note: This Merkle Tree is essentially the same as the history tree [CrosbyWallach] proposal, except our definition handles non-full trees differently.)
+(Note: This Merkle Tree is essentially the same as the history tree [CrosbyWallach] proposal, except our definition handles non-full trees differently).

 ### Verifying a Tree Head Given Entries {#verify_hash}

-When a client has a complete list of n input `entries` from `0` up to `tree_size - 1` and wishes to verify this list against an tree head `root_hash` returned by the log for the same `tree_size`, the following algorithm may be
+When a client has a complete list of n input `entries` from `0` up to `tree_size - 1` and wishes to verify this list against a tree head `root_hash` returned by the log for the same `tree_size`, the following algorithm may be
 used: